visual-layer/fastdup/RUN.md

 ```

-## Resuming a stored run
+## Advanced topics: resuming a stored run
-There are 3 supported running modes:
+There are several supported running modes:
-run_mode=0 (the default) does the feature extraction and NN embedding to provide similarities.
-It uses the input_dir command line argument for finding the directory to run on (or a list of files to run on).
-The features are extracted and saved into feature_out_file (the default features out file is features.dat in the same folder for storing the numpy features and features.dat.csv for storing the image file names corresponding to the numpy features).
+- `run_mode=0` (the default) does the feature extraction and NN embedding to compute all pairs similarities.
+It uses the `input_dir` command line argument for finding the directory to run on (or a list of files to run on).
+The features are extracted and saved into the `working_dir` path  (the default features out file nme is `features.dat`
+in the same folder for storing the numpy features and `features.dat.csv` for storing the image file names corresponding to the numpy features).
 For larger dataset it may be wise to split the run into two, to make sure intermediate results are stored in case you encounter an error.
-run_mode=1 computes the extracted features and stores them, does not compute the NN embedding.
-For large datasets, it is possible to run on a few computing nodes, to extract the features, in parallel.
-Use the min_offset and max_offset flags to allocate a subset of the images for each computing node.
-Offsets start from 0 to n-1 where n is the number of images in the input_dir folder.
+- `run_mode=1` computes the extracted features and stores them, does not compute the NN embedding.
+For large datasets,
+it is possible to run on a few computing nodes, to extract the features, in parallel.
+Use the `min_offset` and `max_offset` flags to allocate a subset of the images for each computing node.
+Offsets start from 0 to `n-1` where `n` is the number of images in the input_dir folder.
-run_mode=2, reads a stored feature file and computes the NN embedding to provide similarities.
-The input_dir param is ignored, and the features_out_file is used to point to the numpy feature file.
+- `run_mode=2` reads a stored feature file and computes the NN embedding to provide similarities.
+The `input_dir` param is ignored, and the `work_dir` is used to point to the numpy feature file.
 (Give a full path and filename).
+- `run_mode=3` Reads the NN model stored by `faiss.index` from the `work_dir` and computes all pairs similarity on all inages give by the `input_dir` parameter.
+This mode is used for scoring similarities on a new test dataset given a precomputed simiarity index on a train dataset.
+- `run_mode=4` reads the NN model stored by `faiss.index` from the `work_dir` and computes all pairs similarity on pre extracted feature vectors computer by `run_mode=1`.

 ## Visualizing the outputs
 Once fastdup runs you can look at the results in an easy way using two options.
 When running from a jupyter notebook the code will produce a table gallery.
 Otherwise when running a from python shell an html report will be generated.